-The cycle started normally with a period and low phase temperature readings.
+The cycle started normally with a period but no mucus pattern developed.
 This person normally had a fairly typical cycle between 27 - 30 days in length.
-Normally she would expect to ovulate between days 13 - 17, but they came and went with no temperature rise at all.
-She continued charting and to her surprise she suddenly started what she thought was another period on Day 22.
+Normally she would expect to ovulate around days 13 - 17, but they came and went with no fertile type mucus evident at all.